 Firstly, they urge leaders to build trust by creating an environment “where people feel safe expressing themselves freely.”
 This calls for “setting a tone of honest discourse and getting comfortable with vulnerability—one’s own and others’.”

 Secondly, they encourage “taking concrete measures to combat forms of discrimination and subordination that inhibit employees’ ability to thrive.”
+However, they recommend going beyond initiatives such as affinity groups, mentoring programmes, work-family accommodation policies, and unconscious-bias training.

 The third action is to actively “embrace a wide range of styles and voices”, but before they can do this effectively, they have to understand how certain norms within the organisation might “implicitly discourage certain behavioural styles or silence certain voices.”

 The fourth action involves making “cultural differences a resource for learning.”
 They must encourage not only “open discussions about how identity groups shape employees’ experiences inside and outside the organisation”, but also learn from them.
-These can be framed as “a valid source of ideas for enhancing the organisation’s work and culture.”

 STEPS YOU CAN TAKE TODAY